microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 Factory Orchestrator uses "Tasks" to capture a single action.
 Tasks can be executables, scripts, apps, TAEF tests, or external actions.
 TasksLists are used to order and group Tasks.
 Tasks in a TaskList can be configured to run in series, parallel, or in the background.

+## Factory Orchestrator Task log files

+The Task log files contain details about the execution of a specific of the Factory Orchestrator Task.
+There is one log file generated for each run of a Task ([TaskRun](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-TaskRun/)).
+The files are saved to `%ProgramData%\FactoryOrchestrator\Logs\` on a Windows and `/var/log/FactoryOrchestrator/logs` on Linux, but this location can be changed using the [FactoryOrchestratorClient](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-FactoryOrchestratorClient%28System-Net-IPAddress_int%29/).[SetLogFolder](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-SetLogFolder%28string_bool%29/)() API.
+Use the [FactoryOrchestratorClient](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-FactoryOrchestratorClient%28System-Net-IPAddress_int%29/).[GetLogFolder](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-GetLogFolder%28%29/)() API to programmatically retrieve the active log folder.

 ## Factory Orchestrator tasks

 ## Task types